Welcome to today's edition of the Rush 24-7 podcast.

 But perhaps all is forgiven, all is forgotten, because after all, Obama won, and there you go, and everybody's supposed to be good with that in Democrat land, or are they?

-Um couple of things uh other than that today.
+Couple of things other than that today.

-Uh not about any individual little news story or even a big news story of the moment, but one of those just big sweeping questions that I think are good to drag into the talk show universe every once in a while, and that one today is going to be about the Bush legacy.
+I want to, and I think we'll probably do it in the very next segment, start to ask one of those macro questions, not about any individual little news story or even a big news story of the moment, but one of those just big, sweeping questions that I think are good to drag into the talk show universe every once in a while.

-Uh the exit interviews are underway.
+The exit interviews are underway.

-And so as I'm watching those, and just we all think about this, but it really got me prodded in a concrete direction toward the notion of what the Bush legacy will be.
+And so as I'm watching those and just we all think about this, but it really got me prodded in a concrete direction toward The notion of what the Bush legacy will be.

 And one of the things that is so intriguing about it is that I believe the Bush legacy will be so vastly different than the snapshot of this moment would suggest.